 A survey of archaeological archives held by UK archaeological practices

-FAME has carried out a survey of undeposited archaeological archives in England, seek Scotland and Wales.
+FAME has carried out a survey of undeposited archaeological archives in England, Scotland and Wales.

 This was in response to the increasing concerns of its many members who hold completed archives that cannot be deposited because there is no store or museum able or willing to accept them.

-Of 46 responding organisations, drugs two-thirds were from contracting organisations in England, allergy representing a likely sample of around 75%.
+Of 46 responding organisations, two-thirds were from contracting organisations in England, representing a likely sample of around 75%.
 There were three responses from Wales, but only one from Scotland.

 The results suggest that the total number of undeposited completed archives in England is around 9,000.
 This represents